Correlations of the von Mangoldt and higher divisor functions I. Long shift ranges: Introduction

 The diagonal term $\ell=0$ is easy to treat, so we focus on the non-zero values of $\ell$.
 By Taylor expansion, the phase $\frac{t_j}{2\pi} \log \frac{m+\ell}{m-\ell}$ is approximately equal to the monomial $\frac{t_j}{\pi} \frac{\ell}{m}$.
 If one were to actually replace $e( \frac{t_j}{2\pi} \log \frac{m+\ell}{m-\ell} )$ by $e( \frac{t_j}{\pi} \frac{\ell}{m})$, then it turns out that one can obtain a very favorable estimate by using the fourth moment bounds of Robert and Sargos \cite{rs} for exponential sums with monomial phases.
 Unfortunately, the Taylor expansion does contain an additional lower order term of $\frac{t_j}{3\pi} \frac{\ell^3}{m^3}$ which complicates the analysis, but it turns out that (at the cost of some inefficiency) one can still apply the bounds of Robert and Sargos to obtain a satisfactory estimate for the indicated value \eqref{sigmadef} of $\sigma$.

 In the range \eqref{sigma-range} one must also treat the Type $d_4$ sums.
 Here we use a cruder version of the Type $d_3$ analysis.
 The analogue of Jutila's estimate (which would now require control of sixth moments) is not known unconditionally, so we use the classical $L^2$ mean value theorem in its place.
 The estimates of Robert and Sargos are now unfavorable, so we instead estimate the analogue of \eqref{hx3} using the classical van der Corput exponent pair $(1/14,2/7)$, which turns out to work even for $\sigma$ as small as $7/30$ (see \eqref{sigma-range}).
 Hence $d_4$ sums turn out to be easier than $d_3$ in our range of $H$.
+However we are not able to estimate $d_4$ sums in the full range $X^{1/5 + \varepsilon} < H < X^{1/4 - \varepsilon}$.
+Therefore there is no advantage in considering $d_5$ sums which would appear if we wanted to take $H$ below $X^{1/5 - \varepsilon}$ (we note that we can cover a tiny region of the $d_5$ sums by proceeding in the same manner as we do with $d_4$ sums).

 \begin{remark} It is interesting to note that our work does not depend at all on estimates for Kloosterman sums.
-While the work of Mikawa for $H > X^{1/3 + \varepsilon}$ depends on the Weil bound for Kloosterman sums, our result in the same range only uses a bound for the fourth moment of Dirichlet $L$-functions.
-The latter follows from the approximate functional equation and a mean-value theorem.
-In the smaller ranges of $H$ we use in addition estimates for short moments of Dirichlet $L$-functions (due to Jutila, see Proposition \ref{jutila-prop} below and also Corollary \ref{jutila-cor}) that are of the same strength as those that one obtains from using Kloosterman sums (due to Iwaniec, see \cite{iwaniec}) and yet whose proof is independent of input from algebraic geometry or spectral theory. \end{remark}
+While the work of Mikawa for $H > X^{1/3 + \varepsilon}$ depends on the Weil bound for Kloosterman sums, our result in the same range only uses a bound for the fourth moment of Dirichlet $L$-functions The latter follows from the approximate functional equation and a mean-value theorem.
+In the smaller ranges of $H$ we use in addition estimates for short moments of Dirichlet $L$-functions (due to Jutila, see Proposition \ref{jutila-prop} below and also Corollary \ref{jutila-cor}) that are of the same strength as those that one obtains from using Kloosterman sums (due to Iwaniec, see \cite{iwaniec}) and yet whose proof is independent of input from algebraic geometry or spectral theory.
+On the other hand we note that the arguments of Perelli-Pintz \cite{pp} for $H > X^{1/3 + \varepsilon}$ do not depend on Kloosterman sums but instead of zero-density estimates. \end{remark}

 \begin{remark} As usual, the results involving $\Lambda$ will have the implied constant depend in an ineffective fashion on the parameter $A$, due to our reliance on Siegel's theorem.
 It may be possible to eliminate this ineffectivity (possibly after excluding some ``bad'' scales $X \asymp X_0$) by introducing a separate argument (in the spirit of \cite{hb-twins}) to handle the case of a Siegel zero, but we do not pursue this matter here.
 In the proof of Theorem \ref{unav-corr}(ii), we do not need to invoke Siegel's theorem, and it is likely that (as in \cite{bbmz}) we can improve the logarithmic savings $\log^{-A} X$ to a power savings $X^{-\frac{c\eps}{k+l}}$ for some absolute constant $c>0$ (and with effective constants) by a refinement of the argument.
 However, we do not do this here in order to be able to treat all four estimates in a unified fashion. \end{remark}